Showing top 0 results 0 results found

 Features

-- No-code editor with rule-based chat flows.
+- No-code editor with rule-based and AI-assisted chat flows.

 Pros

-- Bot-to-live agent handoff.
+- Bot-to-live-agent handoff.

 - No coding required.